Rotifer/SheetsToHtml/README.md

 You have have spent some time formatting a Google Sheets table and it looks just as you want it to look.
 However, what if you would like to embed it in a Markdown document or an HTML page?
 You could of course take a screenshot and embed the image in either type of document but that's not a very neat solution.
-What if you could convert the Sheets table to HTML in such a way that all your formatting is preserved.
+What if you could convert the Sheets table to HTML in such a way that all your formatting is preserved?
 That includes colours, merged cells, bold, italics, font size, etc. I wrote this GAS code to do just that.
 It takes an input range and then generates output as an HTML table that preserves the formatting as much as possible.
 As the example code shows, you can use it to:

 1. Generate a full HTML document.
 2. Just the table HTML.